AlejandroSoumah/cse15l-labreport5/index.md

 ```
 ### TA:

 Hi there!
-It looks like you're encountering an "IndexOutOfBoundsException" error.
+It looks like you're encountering an "Unpredictable Index Access" error.
 To investigate further, could you please provide the output of the following command in your terminal:
 ```
 java -version
 ```